Tom Cochrane: Honours

 Canadian Music Industry Humanitarian Award: In March 2005, Cochrane received the Humanitarian Award at the Canadian Music Industry Association's (CMIA) gala dinner in Toronto during the annual Canadian Music Week Festival.

 Allan Waters Humanitarian Award: In April 2013, Cochrane received the award at the 2013 Juno Awards gala dinner.

 Henry H. Knowles Humanitarian Award: In May 2014, Cochrane received this award from OPSEU.

-Order of Manitoba: In July 2015 Cochrane received the Order Of Manitoba.
+Order of Manitoba: In July 2015, Cochrane received the Order Of Manitoba.

-On October 31, 2016, the provincial legislature of Manitoba announced a 322-kilometre section of PR 391, Manitoba's premium highway, connecting Lynn Lake and Thompson would be renamed Tom Cochrane's Life Is A Highway.
+On October 31, 2016, the provincial legislature of Manitoba announced a 322-kilometre section of Provincial Road 391 connecting Lynn Lake and Thompson would be designated Tom Cochrane's Life Is a Highway.

+In 2024, Cochrane was inducted into the Canadian Songwriters Hall of Fame.